drjoschua/nr-litteratur/WCAG.md

 [Home](#web-content-accessibility-guidelines-wcag)

 These guidelines for the base of all the following guidelines.
-This document only the names of the guidlines in WCAG 2.0.
+This document only the names of the guidelines in WCAG 2.0.
 Each guideline might have multiple subcategories.
 For more details, please use [the documentation](https://www.w3.org/TR/WCAG20/).